ssagear/photoeccentric/docs/source/index.rst

     :width: 400pt
     :align: center

-Calculates stellar densities and eccentricities for exoplanets by the photoeccentric effect (Dawson & Johnson 2012) (https://arxiv.org/pdf/1203.5537.pdf)

-photoeccentric has its documentation hosted on Read the Docs.

 .. note::

    This project is under active development.

+photoeccentric is a transit light curve analysis tool for eccentric transiting systems.
+It implements the photoeccentric effect, first described in Dawson & Johnson (2012), allowing you to constrain host stellar density

+photoeccentric currently supports Kepler short- and long-cadence data.
+Check out the Installation instructions and Getting Started!

 .. toctree::
    :maxdepth: 2